AlwaysBCoding/poketools/NOTES.md

   - Move takes effect in future turns
     - Future Sight
     - Wish
+  - Ends the effect of terrain
+    - Ice Spinner
+    - Steel Roller

 ## OPEN AI QUESTIONS
   - what to do for imperfect knowledge games, where observation states become avaialable over time